 When you visit one of the OeNB’s websites, the respective server logs and processes certain personal data:

 Web server logging

-Additional personal information, such as your name, address, telephone number or e-mail address, is not recorded as long as you have not made this information available (e.g. when registering for a newsletter or requesting information via a contact form).
-Your personal data are processed exclusively for the purpose of dealing with your request.
-These data are not transferred to third parties.
+Additional personal information, such as your name, address, telephone number or e-mail address, is not recorded unless you have opted to provide this information in the space provided (e.g. when registering for a newsletter or requesting information via a contact form).
+The personal data you provide will be processed exclusively for the purpose of dealing with your request.
+These data will not be transferred to third parties.

 Social media plug-ins